What is Diamond Painting? Detailed How-to & Exclusive Tips

 - How to use the wax in the kit?

 Since a lot of painting with diamonds kits do not come with clear instructions, it can confuse you about how to use the wax provided in the kit.
 But it is actually quite easy to use.
-All you have to do is peel off its covering and dip the pen tool in the tub of wax until the nib of the pen is filled with the wax.
+All you have to do is peel off its covering and dip the pen tool in the wax until the nib of the pen is filled with the wax.

 - I have finished my diamond painting.
 Now what?

 Completing a painting with diamonds is a feat in itself, but if you are an avid diamond painter, it can be a feat to store them all as well.
 The best way to not only store but also display your diamond artwork is by framing it and hanging it up.

 Hopefully these questions cleared the fog up a bit, and now you have a better understanding of how diamond painting works.
 Now let’s discuss the contents of a diamond painting kit in more detail.